abajwa-hw/ambari-workshops/contributed-views.md

 - Once deployed, create an instance of the view in Ambari
   - http://sandbox.hortonworks.com:8080 > admin > Manage Ambari > Views > (select view) > Create instance > fill out required fields and save
   - To see details of what to fill out in each field, you can refer to the views README on [git](https://github.com/apache/ambari/tree/trunk/contrib/views) or in [TP instructions](https://docs.google.com/a/hortonworks.com/document/d/1u6QPWLOd9Wsd_hp5iNkg0D2xpmylMia7fXpmE3iGL-0/edit#)
-  - Now the view should appear in your views area (which you can access via the square icon next to “admin” drop down on upper left)"
+  - Now the view should appear in your views area (which you can access via the square icon next to "admin" drop down on upper left)"